njoseph1/walkerbotweb_pkg/README.md

 How to Use
   1. Flash the pi image onto the SD card.
   2. Connect all the hardware.
 Feel free to use a keyboard and mouse with the Pi to ensure that it is on the same WiFi network as your base station
-  3. Open up a terminal on your base station and ssh into the pi by doing ssh pi@***
+  3. Open up a terminal on your base station and ssh into the pi by doing `ssh pi@***`
-  4. Go to the src folder of your catkin workspace ()~/catkin_ws/src and clone the github repository by typing git clone https://github.com/njoseph1/walkerbotweb_pkg
+  4. Go to the src folder of your catkin workspace `~/catkin_ws/src` and clone the github repository by typing `git clone https://github.com/njoseph1/walkerbotweb_pkg`
   5. Navigate to you catkin director again by typing ~/catkin_ws
-  6. Now run catkin_make --pkg walkerbotweb_pkg to create messages.
+  6. Now run `catkin_make --pkg walkerbotweb_pkg` to create messages.
-  7. if you've change you robot's hostname, edit ~/catkin_ws/src/walkerbotweb_pkg/setup.sh so that ROS_HOSTNAME is your chosen hostname.
+  7. if you've change you robot's hostname, edit `~/catkin_ws/src/walkerbotweb_pkg/setup.sh` so that ROS_HOSTNAME is your chosen hostname.
   8. Now we need to start screen.
-Do so by going to ~/catkin_ws/src/walkerbotweb_pkg and running screen -c <walkerbotweb.screenrc> without brackets.
+Do so by going to `~/catkin_ws/src/walkerbotweb_pkg` and running `screen -c walkerbotweb.screenrc`.
 This is a custom congifuation file with four screens.
-    `0 is running roscore
+    ~0 is running roscore
-    `1 is running rosbrdige
+    ~1 is running rosbrdige
-    `2 is running web_video_server
+    ~2 is running web_video_server
-    `3 is running image_processing.py
+    ~3 is running image_processing.py

     Make sure these programs started properly by cycling through the screen terminals.
 If roscore failed to start (usually due to another instance of roscore/rosmaster aready running, type killall -9 roscore to kill these processes.
 You then need to start the processes in each screen over again.
 You can see what the commands are in the screen windows by navigating to the windows and pressing the up key, or by checking out the walkerbotweb.screenrc file in the repository.